f90/f90.github.io/_posts/2019-01-23-Bounded-output-networks.md

 Below you can see the waveforms of an instrumental section of a Nightwish song (top), the accompaniment prediction from our new model variant (middle), and from the $\tanh$ model (bottom).
 Red parts indicate amplitude clipping.
 ![Waveform comparison]({{ site.url }}/assets/img/2019-01-23-Bounded-output-networks/waveform_comparison.png)
 We can see the accompaniment from the $\tanh$ model is attenuated, since it cannot reach values close to $-1$ and $1$ easily.
-In contrast, our model can output the input almost 1:1, which is the goal for this section as the input already consists of accompaniment only.
+In contrast, our model can output the input music almost 1:1, which is here since there are no vocals to subtract.
+The clipping occurs where the original input also has it, so this can be considered a feature, not a bug.

-This output problem with the accompaniment also creates more noise in the vocal channel in turn for the $\tanh$ model since it uses the difference signal as vocal output:
+The problem with the accompaniment output also creates more noise in the vocal channel for the $\tanh$ model, since it uses the difference signal as vocal output:

 - Original song
 <audio controls>